-At our Contest Station ED1R we have on each highband 3 Yagis available.
-In 2012 I built 4 high power Stackmatches in order to switch and combine them properly.
-Since I never liked the way of WX0B's stackmatch controllers with the rotative knob, a microcontroller and button based solution was the answer.
-After a few contests the solution has proven it's reliability and comfort.
+At our Contest Station ED1R, we have on each highband 3 Yagis available.
+In 2012 I built 4 high-power Stackmatches to switch and combine them properly.
+Since I never liked the way of WX0B’s stackmatch controllers with the rotative knob, a microcontroller and button-based solution were the answer.
+After a few contests, the solution has proven its reliability and comfort.

-My good friend Pablo, EA4TX suggested to reuse his ARS Interface box, instead of developing everything from scratch.
+My good friend Pablo, EA4TX suggested reusing his ARS Interface box, instead of developing everything from scratch.
 A welcome offer!
-Pablo's ARS box, which is a USB powered, enhanced replacement/addon control for any kind of rotator, brings everything I needed:
+Pablo’s ARS box, which is a USB powered, enhanced replacement/addon control for any kind of rotator, brings everything I needed:

 - Microcontroller with USB Interface

 - 5 Relay based output ports

 - LCD Display

 So all I had to do was “just” to write a new Software, adding two plugs and connecting my cables.

 Here are the main features of the ED1R Stackmatch Controller: